westmarchjournal/website/articles/3/2/a-song-to-the-alchemist.md

 permalink: "/3/2/a-song-to-the-alchemist/"
 category: poetry
 ---
-Ponder and scheme, you old man of knowledge.
+Ponder and scheme, you old man of knowledge.<br>
-Search in vain for your great prize.
+Search in vain for your great prize.<br>
-Your works and dreams, timeless and noble, shall still dim and fade, just as your eyes.
+Your works and dreams, timeless and noble,<br>
+shall still dim and fade, just as your eyes.

-Men before and after you
+Men before and after you<br>
-labor in this darkened room,
+labor in this darkened room,<br>
-hiding in books and words and symbols,
+hiding in books and words and symbols,<br>
 Looking for gold among the gloom.

-Go therefore and escape your cave.
+Go therefore and escape your cave.<br>
-The power you want is held only by one;
+The power you want is held only by one;<br>
-No man can turn the common to the fine.
+No man can turn the common to the fine. <br>
 How could you dare to live like the sun?